-Did you ever wanted to create a website for your personal business, for your family, for your friends, for your organization or simply for other personal needs?
-You know you have to start from the scratch and that thought alone can be so daunting.
+Did you ever want to create a website for your personal business, for your family, for your friends, for your organization, or simply for other personal needs?
+You know you have to start from scratch and that thought alone can be so daunting.

 Well, the good news in today’s high internet technology is that you could be a having a beautifully designed website within just 15 minutes or less?

 - Set Your Goal

 - Build Your Website’s Layout and Design

 - Building Your Website’s Layout with a WordPress Template

 - Maintenance and Updates